Choosing the Right Maryland DUI Lawyer Can Help You Avoid Harsh Penalties

 A DUI charge does not just describe driving after imbibing alcohol.
 You might need a DUI legal representative in MD if you have been stopped while driving under the influence of any controlled substances, or even over-the-counter medications.
 Lawyers are frequently asked whether a person can be charged with a DUI if he or she was taking prescriptions as directed by a physician.
 The response is yes if your driving is impacted.
 You can, in fact, be charged with a DUI.

 A well-informed DUI attorney will be up-to-date on the most current adjustments to alcohol and drug laws and the repercussions of each.
 Because the charges for any criminal conviction rely on numerous elements, including previous convictions or arrests, you should hire counsel as quickly as you are accused.
+If you are facing a DUI charge, reach out to our office today and schedule a free consultation with our lawyer and start preparing your drunk driving defense.

 What Is an MD DWI?

 An MD DWI refers to a charge of driving while impaired.
-DWIs in Maryland are lesser offenses than DUIs and occur when a motorist’s blood alcohol concentration (BAC) is discovered to be in between 0.07 and 0.08 percent.
+DWIs in Maryland are lesser offenses than DUIs and occur when a motorist’s blood alcohol concentration (BAC) is discovered to be between 0.07 and 0.08 percent.

 Drivers charged with DWI typically pass a breath test with outcomes simply listed below the legal limitation, however display other indicators of disability.
 They often fail a field sobriety test or are found to be driving unpredictably.
 This level of disability is viewed as hazardous, which is why Maryland law states that those who are condemned will deal with criminal sanctions.

 These motorists may deal with a possible 60 days in prison and a $500 fine for a first-time offense.
 Subsequent offenses will likely lead to a year in prison or another $500 fine.
 The Maryland Automobile Administration enters these cases on the motorist’s record.
-A DWI conviction will lead to an eight-point charge on your record, which is enough to result in a suspension of the motorist’s license.
+A DWI conviction will lead to an eight-point charge on your record, which is enough to result in a suspension of the driver’s license.

 How Does a DUI in MD Differ From a DWI?